sambatriste/netty-wiki-translation/User-guide-for-4.x.md

 ```

 1. [`Bootstrap`] is similar to [`ServerBootstrap`] except that it's for non-server channels such as a client-side or connectionless channel.
+1. If you specify only one [`EventLoopGroup`], it will be used both as a boss group and as a worker group.
+The boss worker is not used for the client side though.
 1. Instead of [`NioServerSocketChannel`], [`NioSocketChannel`] is being used to create a client-side [`Channel`].
 1. Note that we do not use `childOption()` here unlike we did with `ServerBootstrap` because the client-side [`SocketChannel`] does not have a parent.
 1. We should call the `connect()` method instead of the `bind()` method.